suarezgenaro/seda/docs/index.rst

 **The SEDA release paper is**
 `here <https:xxx>`__.

-Check out the :doc:`usage` section for further information, including the package :ref:`installation` and :ref:`tutorials`.
+Check out the content :doc:`usage` section for further information, including the package :ref:`installation` and :ref:`tutorials`.

 .. note::